Avro Energy Review

 The Warwickshire-based gas and electricity supplier has only been trading since December 2015.

-So it’s very, very new on the block.
+So it’s relatively new on the block.

 Avro Energy's Managing Director, Jake Brown, said: “The Energy Market can often be a frustrating place for consumers; we launched Avro Energy to help rectify these problems in favour of consumers.”